AlexandreFenyo/net-monitor/README.md

 For integrity purpose, data sets can only be updated by one of the following two mecanisms:

-- A new data value, timestamped with the current instant (corresponding to the instant the data is added into the server memory), can be added by a net-monitor probe (typically using its internal snmp manager) or by an external web service request to the server.
+- A new data value, timestamped with the current instant (corresponding to the instant the data is added into the server memory), can be added by a net-monitor probe (typically using its internal snmp manager) or by an external web service request to the server (the client browser can act as an external probe when calling `NetMonitor.pushValue(...)`).

   No data can be added with a timestamp in the past or the future.
 Therefore, the probe or the web service request that adds a new data does not need to specify a timestamp.